cortexjs-legacy/the-handbook-of-cortex/instructions/about_cortexjson.md

 }
 ```

-## direcotry.src
+## directories.src
 Describe resources such as images, templates.
-Suppose you place them in a folder called 'source':
+Suppose you place them in a folder called `'source'`:
 ```
 root/
    |-- source/